 The most frequently asked question regarding purchase of a water purifier is – which is better, RO Purifier or UV Purifier ?

 Actually, the question should be – Which is the more suitable option, RO Purifier or UV Purifier ?

 If the source of water is ground water (borewell) then TDS (total dissolved solids) in water is likely to be more than 500 ppm.
-In such a case, an RO purifier may be required.
+In such a case, an RO purifier may be required such as the Dewdrop RO water purifier .
 Because in a RO purifier, water is passed through a membrane under pressure to remove dissolved impurities and mineral content to the tune of 90%.
 For example, if the calcium content is 75 ppm to begin with, it will come down to 7.5 ppm post RO.
 If TDS is lower than 500 ppm then the chances are that minerals available in the water will be removed alongwith the dissolved impurities and the water will be stripped of its mineral content.

-If the source of water is surface water (Lake) then TDS in water is lower than 500 ppm, then UV purifier is a much suitable option because the UV purifier is effective against bacteria and viruses without removing any essential minerals from water.
-UV purifier such as Ewater also comes with the carbon filter, sediment filter which removes many other impurities without affecting minerals in the water.
+If the source of water is surface water (Lake) then TDS in water is lower than 500 ppm, then a UV purifier like the eWater – UV home water purifier is a much suitable option because the UV purifier is effective against bacteria and viruses without removing any essential minerals from water.
+This UV purifier also comes with the carbon filter, sediment filter which removes many other impurities without affecting minerals in the water.
 It is advised to check the water composition with TDS meter which can measure Total Dissolved Solid in water before buying a water purifier for your home.
 Ensure that your water purifier will maintain a proper mineral balance while purifying your drinking water.

 Ultraviolet UV water purification systems for drinking water disinfection...Read More

 Ultraviolet UV water purification systems for process Water Disinfection...Read More